-Financial assets and financial liabilities are initially measured at amortised cost.
+Financial assets and financial liabilities (except the investment in public companies, see note 22) are initially measured at amortised cost.
 Transaction costs attributable to the acquisition of a financial asset or financial liability are added or deducted from the value of the financial asset or financial liability.